-Smoking, use of smokeless tobacco products, electronic nicotine delivery system ("e-cigarettes"), vaping pipes, possession of tobacco substances, or smokeless products in school buildings, in transportation vehicles under the direction of the Board of Education, on school property, at any school function, extra-curricular event, field trip or school related activity supervised by East Windsor personnel is prohibited.
+Smoking, use of smokeless tobacco products, electronic nicotine delivery system ("e-cigarettes"), vaping pipes, possession of tobacco substances, or smokeless products in school buildings, in transportation vehicles under the direction of the Board of Education, on school property, at any school function, extra-curricular event, field trip or school related activity supervised by East Windsor personnel is prohibited by state and federal law.
+The vaping guidelines are detailed in Index B of the handbook.